 “I think this will give the penthouse a real ‘wow’ factor.”

 Ashley Bramich says the Artisan Residences penthouses blend contemporary design with an urban edge that equals minimal upkeep for the owners.
-A standout feature is the 190.6sqm rooftop terrace offering lush views of Artisan Park – one of YarraBend’s four new parks.
+A standout feature is the 190.6sqm rooftop terrace offering lush views of Artisan Park – one of YarraBend’s multiple new parks.

 “Internally, the design draws from the craftsmanship and the production history of the Alphington Paper Mill, layering metalwork, natural materials and greenery and celebrating the views of the surrounding parklands,” says Ashley.